techbrett/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/migrate-persistent-chat-pool.md

 ```

 3. **Update Default Persistent Chat Pool URL in Skype for Business Server 2019:**
-    - Open the topology builder of Skype for Business Server 2019 and right-click the site-name.
+    - Open the Topology Builder of Skype for Business Server 2019 and right-click the site-name.
     - Select **Edit Properties** and go to the **Persistent Chat setting**.
     - You'll notice that **Default Persistent Chat pool** has Skype for Business Server 2015 value selected in the dropdown.
 Change that to select Skype for Business 2019 Server pool value and select **OK**.